-A central part of my analytical work has been to visit national parks with newly installed pedagogical installations.
+A central part of my analytical work has been to visit national parks with newly installed installations.
 Here is one such example from Tiveden national park.
-Photo credit Emelie Fälton
+Photo credit: Emelie Fälton

 Another major interest of mine is to work with developing methodologies, where I am especially interested in exploring new ways of working with methods inspired by visual culture and discourse analysis.
 Here, I am interested in how the visual is part of the social and vice versa but also how a discursive analytical perspective could illuminate norms and representations but also power relations, regimes of truth, and knowledge epistemes.

 Here, my supervisor Johan Hedrén and I are trying out new ways to analyze major materials of photographs in the Norrköping Decision Arena.
 Photo credit Emelie Fälton